Thailand Education Visa: Studying in Thailand

 Is it really necessary to learn Thai on an education visa?

-Many people use the ED visa as a way to stay and work in Thailand without having to attend classes.
+Many people use the ED visa as a way to stay and work in Thailand without having to attend classes to learn Thai.
 This is illegal and it has resulted in crackdowns on people with education visas all over the world.
 Other languages such as Chinese, Russian and English can also be studied in Thailand.
 In certain cases, you may be required to complete a certain amount of study hours or classes each week or you may be required to attend 2 lessons a day, 4 or 5 days a week.

 If you don’t want to risk losing your visa to stay in Thailand, it’s best if you go to class and study.